teejayen/teejayen.github.io/manual-of-me.md

 I like feedback to be straight up, I don't like when people beat around the bush with feedback.
 The more direct and focused the better.
 I try my best at a no ego approach and will not take it personally.
 I will often ask for more context (ie. a specific example or scenario) so I understand the feedback.

 - For **positive feedback**, any avenue is acceptable.
 Sharing positive feedback amongst the team helps spread that happy vibe to everyone!
-- For **negative feedback**, I prefer this in 1:1 meetings.
-As with the previous, sharing negative feedback publicly kinda bums people out in my opinion.
+- For **negative feedback**, I prefer to keep this to 1:1 meetings.
+Sharing negative feedback publicly kinda bums people out in my opinion.
 - For **recognition**, see positive feedback notes.

 ## Communication preferences